j0lol/simplefrontends/README.md

 ## youtube.sh

-yea this isnt finished yet. is going to be way more complicated than twitch.sh (simular to newpipe?)
+yea this isnt started yet. is going to be way more complicated than twitch.sh (simular to newpipe?)